Figure53/F53FeedbackKit/README.md

 ## Version Support

 F53FeedbackKit requires a minimum deployment target of macOS 10.10 or iOS 9.0.
 The sample project requires Xcode 7.0 or newer for macOS testing and Xcode 9.3 or newer for iOS.
+CocoaPods integration requires CocoaPods version 1.8.0 or newer.